International students: Immigration and Health Insurance FAQ

 Check the Travelling to Canada Guide to learn what you need to return to Canada.

-If your course or program is normally offered in-class but has online options, whether or not you can study in Canada without a study permit depends on the total length of your studies.
+Whether or not you can study in Canada without a study permit depends on the total length of your studies.

 Some students are study permit exempt.

-STUDIES LESS THAN 6 MONTHS
+STUDIES 6 MONTHS OR LESS

 STUDIES LONGER THAN 6 MONTHS

-If you are planning to study for longer than 6 months, you must have a study permit before you can begin your program in Canada, even if your first course is less than 6 months.
-Since study permits are required for studies longer than 6 months in Canada, you must receive your study permit before you can begin studies.
-Only some people are eligible to apply for a study permit inside Canada.
+If you are planning to study for longer than 6 months (such as two term exchange students), you must have a study permit before you can begin your program in Canada, even if your first course is less than 6 months.

 If you are eligible to apply inside Canada